ninbura/pokemon-on-the-analogue-pocket/README.md

     - 40% more expensive than the ez-flash omega de with similar build quality and *less features*
     - not compatible with stand alone cart functions, like the analogue pocket's sleep functionality, or pokemon [pal park](https://bulbapedia.bulbagarden.net/wiki/Pal_Park).
 ### conclusion
-the best combination of carts for use with the analogue pocket is the ez-flash junior, the bennvenn mbc300, and the ez-flash omega de. why? because this gives you the most compatibility with the analogue pockets sleep/save state functions, and official nintendo hardware/software (n64 game pak, pal park, etc). the ez-flash junior & bennvenn mbc3000 is kind of a wombo combo, as you can fix time sync via the junior, and interface with the n64 game pak / pokemon stadium via the mbc3000. simply transfer your save files between the 2 carts.
+the best combination of carts for use with the analogue pocket is the ez-flash junior, the bennvenn mbc300, and the ez-flash omega de. why? because this gives you the most compatibility with the analogue pockets sleep/save state functions, and official nintendo hardware/software (n64 game pak, pal park, etc). the ez-flash junior & bennvenn mbc3000 is kind of a wombo combo, as you can fix time sync via the junior, and interface with the n64 game pak / pokemon stadium via the mbc3000. simply transfer your save files between the 2 carts. functionality with the n64 game pak is particularly relevant given [the announcment](https://x.com/analogue/status/1713933239327273452?s=20) of the analogue 3d.